james20141606/NMJ_automatic_pipeline/README.md

-# Synaptic Clefts Detection in EM images
+# Membrane prediction in NMJ EM images

-This repository is a re-implementation of [Synapse-unet](https://github.com/zudi-lin/synapse-unet) (in Keras) for synaptic clefts detection in electron microscopy (EM) images using PyTorch.
-However, it contains some enhancements of the original model:
+This codes borrows from [synapse_pytorch](https://github.com/zudi-lin/synapse_pytorch) for synaptic clefts detection in electron microscopy (EM) images using PyTorch.

-* Add residual blocks to the orginal unet.
+It is a 3D U-net with several enhancements:
+- residual block, dilation CNN, soft dice and focal loss
-* Change concatenation to summation in the expansion path.
+- Change concatenation to summation in the expansion path.
-* Support training and testing on multi-GPUs.
+- Support training and testing on multi-GPUs.

 ----------------------------